ardanlabs/gotraining/topics/go/README.md

 **Real Machine**

-In Go, the underlying machine is the real machine rather than a single abstract machine.
+In Go, the underlying machine is a real machine, unlike what you would find in Java or C# with their virtual machine layer.
 The model of computation is that of the computer.
 Here is the key, Go gives you direct access to the machine while still providing abstraction mechanisms to allow higher-level ideas to be expressed.

 **Quotes**